Essential Amino Acids

 Tryptophan is used by the body to produce the hormone serotonin.
 This causes the body to fall asleep and to enter into deep sleep and the REM sleep phase.
 Serotonin also contributes to healthy stress resistance, reduces mood swings and has a mood-lifting effect.
 Serotonin is also converted into the sleep hormone melatonin, which is important for the functioning of our “inner clock” (circadian rhythm).
 For the metabolism of tryptophane to serotonin and later to melatonin, some additional cofactors are needed.
 These include, for example, some vitamins from the B-complex.

-For a long time it was assumed that proteins mainly produce energy, so we learned that 1 gram of protein releases 4 kcal.
-Today we know that there is an anabolic and a catabolic metabolic pathway for proteins.
-In the anabolic pathway, the amino acids are only used to build up protein in the cells, which does not release any energy, so these amino acids are calorie-free.
-In the catabolic pathway, the proteins are “burned”, releasing energy and producing a considerable amount of nitrogen waste.
-This nitrogen waste (ammonia) has to be broken down in the liver and excreted via the kidneys, which is a great strain on both organs.
+When you eat proteins, they are broken down into their individual amino acids in the digestive tract.
+For a long time it was assumed that proteins primarily produce energy, but today we know that there is an anabolic (building up) and a catabolic (breaking down) metabolic pathway for proteins.
+In the anabolic pathway, the amino acids are only used for protein synthesis in the cells, which does not release any energy and these amino acids are therefore calorie-free.
+In the catabolic pathway, the proteins are “burnt”, releasing energy.
+Nitrogen is an essential component of amino acids, which is excreted in the catabolic metabolic process in the form of ammonia and urea; this is called nitrogen waste (90% ammonia, 10% uric acid).
+Depending on the type of protein, a considerable amount of nitrogen waste is produced.
+This must be broken down in the liver and excreted via the kidneys, which can place a heavy burden on both organs, especially in older or sick people.
+Animal proteins are on average more efficient than plant proteins, but they result in a higher nitrogen waste.
+Vegetable protein sources such as pulses or rice lead to a significantly lower nitrogen waste.

 Dosage

-IMPORTANT: The individual amino acids must be hydrolysed.
+Important: The individual amino acids must be hydrolysed.
 Only then can they be absorbed by the body in less than 30 minutes and cannot cause allergies!
+Check with the manufacturer to be sure.

 Side effects

-There are no side effects.
-Proteins can cause allergies or intolerances, but this is not possible with a product made of hydrolysed amino acids.
+Proteins can trigger allergies or intolerances, but this is not possible with a product made from hydrolysed amino acids.